bhuy71/image_reconstruction_without_mask/README.md

 ## Requirements
-Referring to our libraries use: `install.sh`
+Referring to my libraries use: `install.sh`

 ***